jfowkes/pycutest/README.rst

     $ [sudo] pip uninstall pycutest

-If PyCUTEst was installed manually you have to remove the installed files by hand (located in your python site-packages directory).
+otherwise you have to remove the installed files by hand (located in your python site-packages directory).

 Bugs
 ----